CharlyReux/evolvable-by-design-tutorial/tutorial.md

 }
 ```

-This approach allows for a co-evolution of the front-end and the back-end, and covers the breaking changes we had discussed earlier.
+This approach allows for a co-evolution of the front-end and the back-end, and covers the breaking changes we discussed earlier.

 ## Do it yourself: Make an application *Evolvable-By-Design*